bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Heads-Up

-Next week, you will review "vanilla JS" Web APIs.
-If this is new to you or you generally use a library or framework for front-end development, you will want to find time to review activities and research DOM methods.
+Next week, you will cover Web APIs in the browser that you can access through JavaScript.

 ## Resources